ysyk2021/the-learning-mindset-how-to-cultivate-a-passion-for-lifelong-learning/src/chapter-2-2.md

-Chapter 2: Embracing a Growth Mindset: Techniques for Cultivating a Growth Mindset
+Techniques for Cultivating a Growth Mindset
 ==================================================================================

 Embracing a growth mindset is essential for cultivating a passion for lifelong learning.
 A growth mindset is the belief that intelligence and abilities can be developed through dedication, effort, and hard work.
 This chapter will explore techniques for cultivating a growth mindset.